 S corporation – A corporation that has made a Subchapter S election to be taxed as a pass-through entity (much like a partnership).
 Certain trusts are permitted to be shareholders only if they make the appropriate elections.

-Special needs trust – Trust established for a disabled person and designed to allow the disabled person to be eligible for government financial aid by limiting the use of trust assets for purposes other than the beneficiary’s basic care.
+Special needs trust – Trust established for the benefit of a disabled individual that is designed to allow him or her to be eligible for government financial aid by limiting the use of trust assets for purposes other than the beneficiary’s basic care.

 Spendthrift provision – A trust provision restricting both voluntary and involuntary transfers of a beneficiary’s interest, frequently in order to protect assets from claims of the beneficiary’s creditors.

 Tangible personal property – Property that is capable of being touched and moved, such as personal effects, furniture, jewelry, and automobiles.
-Tangible personal property is distinguished from intangible personal property that has no physical substance but represents something of value such as cash, stock certificates, bonds, and insurance policies.
-It is also distinguished from real property which is land and items permanently affixed to land such as buildings.
+Tangible personal property is distinguished from intangible personal property that has no physical substance but represents something of value, such as cash, stock certificates, bonds, and insurance policies.
+Tangible personal property also is distinguished from real property, such as land and items permanently affixed to land, such as buildings.

-Tenancy by the entirety – A joint ownership arrangement between a husband and wife, generally with respect to real property, under which the entire property passes to the survivor and while both are alive, may not be sold without the approval of both.
+Tenancy by the entirety – A joint ownership arrangement between a husband and wife, generally with respect to real property, under which the entire property passes to the survivor at the first death and while both are alive, may not be sold without the approval of both.

-Tenancy in common – A co-ownership arrangement where each owner possesses rights and owns an undivided interest in the property and under which each owner may sell, give, or will such owner’s individed interest.
+Tenancy in common – A co-ownership arrangement under which each owner possesses rights and ownership of an undivided interest in the property, which may be sold or transferred by gift during lifetime or at death.

-Terms of a trust – The manifestation of the grantor’s intent regarding a trust’s provisions as expressed in the trust instrument or as may be established by other evidence that would be admissible in a judicial proceeding.
+Terms of a trust – The manifestation of the grantor’s intent as expressed in the trust instrument or as may be established by other evidence that would be admissible in a judicial proceeding.

 Testamentary – Relating to a will or other document effective at death.

-Testamentary trust – A trust established in a person’s will to come into operation after the will has been probated and the assets have been distributed in accordance with the will.
+Testamentary trust – A trust established in a person’s will to come into operation after the will has been probated and the assets have been distributed to it in accordance with the terms of the will.

-Transfer on death designation – A beneficiary designation on a financial account (and in some states, on real estate) that automatically passes title to the assets at death to a named person or revocable trust without probate delays and expenses.
-Frequently referred to as TOD or POD (payable on death) designations.
+Transfer on death designation – A beneficiary designation for a financial account (and in some states, for real estate) that automatically passes title to the assets at death to a named individual or revocable trust without probate.
+Frequently referred to as a TOD (transfer on death) or POD (payable on death) designation.

-Trust instrument – A document executed by a grantor that contains terms of the trust, including any amendments thereto.
+Trust instrument – A document, including amendments thereto, executed by a grantor that contains terms under which the trust property must be managed and distributed.
 Also referred to as a trust agreement or declaration of trust.

-Trustee – The person designated to hold and administer trust property (also generally referred to as a “fiduciary”).
+Trustee – The individual or bank or trust company designated to hold and administer trust property (also generally referred to as a “fiduciary”).
 The term usually includes original (initial), additional, and successor trustees.
-A trustee has the duty to act in the best interests of the trust and the beneficiaries and in accordance with the terms of the trust instrument.
+A trustee has the duty to act in the best interests of the trust and its beneficiaries and in accordance with the terms of the trust instrument.
 A trustee must act personally (unless delegation is expressly permitted in the trust instrument), with the exception of certain administrative functions.

 Unified credit – A credit against the federal gift and estate tax otherwise payable by an individual or estate.
 Frequently referred to as the estate tax exemption amount, the exemption equivalent, or applicable exclusion amount.
-The exemption amount is $5 million for 2011 and 2012.
+The current exemption amount is $5 million inflation adjusted ($5.25 million in 2013).

 Uniform custodial trust act – A law enacted by some states providing a simple way to create a trust for a minor or adult beneficiary without the need for a complex trust document.
-Good for a trust of modest size, particularly for a disabled beneficiary.
+Such a trust typically is used for a trust of modest size, particularly for a disabled beneficiary.
 An adult beneficiary may terminate the trust at any time, otherwise the trust may continue for the life of the beneficiary.

 Uniform transfers to minors act – A law enacted by some states providing a convenient means to transfer property to a minor.
 An adult person known as a “custodian” is designated by the donor to receive and manage property for the benefit of a minor.
-Although the legal age of majority in may be 18, the donor may in many states authorize the custodian to hold the property until the beneficiary reaches age 21.
+Although the legal age of majority in many states may be 18, the donor may authorize the custodian to hold the property until the beneficiary reaches age 21.
 Formerly called the Uniform Gifts to Minors Act.

 Will – A writing specifying the beneficiaries who are to inherit the testator’s assets and naming a representative to administer the estate and be responsible for distributing the assets to the beneficiaries.